yeasir01/responsive-portfolio/README.md

 ## Responsive Portfolio
-Modified the simple 3 page portfolio website previously build, to use the css framework Bootstrap.
+Modified the simple 3 page portfolio website previously build for HW1, to use the css framework Bootstrap.

 ### Technology Used
 - html